UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/alkhatib.hoda/index.md

 | `CSB` | not used  |
 | `SDO` | not used  |

+> [!TIP]
-note:On the Pico Explorer base, the I2C pins are marked for simple use.
+> On the Pico Explorer base, the I2C pins are marked for simple use.
+You can check the back of the base to see which pins of the Raspberry Pi Pico they are tied to.

 ### Bill of Materials